boatesj/weather-app/README.md

 - **Empty City Field**: If the user attempts to search for weather information without entering a city name, the app prompts the user to enter a city name.
 ![If the city field is empty on click](/assets/images/weatherApp-err.png)

+Here is the code that runs the check and handles error and provides a clear, friendly message that guides the user as to what to do next.

 ```javascript

 async function getWeatherData(city) {